Elsie M. Hood Outstanding Teacher Award

 Sponsored by: The family of Elsie M. Hood, the Alumni Association, and the Chancellor’s Office

 Eligibility: Assistant, associate, and full professors, except for previous recipients.

-Selection Criteria: Nominations may be submitted by faculty, students, and alumni to the Chancellor's Office.
+Selection Criteria: Nominations may be submitted by faculty, students, and alumni to the Chancellor’s Office.
 The selection committee is comprised of eight previous recipients, along with the director of Alumni Affairs and a student representative.
-Criteria include nominating letters that describe examples of exceptional teaching, including letters that have been submitted for the nominees in previous years.
-Nominations may be submitted through an on-line submission page, or by sending an email to email@example.com or a letter to the Chancellor's Office, P.O.
-Box 1848, University, MS 38677.
+Criteria include nominating letters that describe examples of exceptional teaching and letters that have been submitted for the nominees in previous years.

 Recognition: In addition to the monetary prize of $5,000, the recipient receives a personal plaque and his or her name is engraved on a permanent plaque in the chancellor’s office.